Icodejr-flutter/demo_portfolio/README.md

+Below is a brief discussion about John Doe, a fictional boy in 12th standard who is building his first Flutter project, a static portfolio app.

 # John Doe's Portfolio

 Welcome to my demo portfolio!
 My name is **John Doe**, and I am currently learning Flutter app development.
 I have a passion for creating engaging applications and showcasing my skills in various programming languages.